 There wasn’t much time to explore Nairobi since we were departing early the next morning for the Maasai Mara.
 Our guide cautioned us about night excursions.
 Nairobi is dangerous – especially for tourists and pedestrians.
 After terrorist attacks at Jomo Kenyatta International Airport and Kenyan shopping malls people were on alert.

-A quiet dinner and retiring early and sleeping in a comfortable bed were satisfying to me – no need for more excitement or adventure.
+A quiet dinner, retiring early, and sleeping in a comfortable bed were satisfying to me – no need for more excitement or adventure.
 Not bothered by terrorist reports, I planned to visit Nairobi on the way back to South Africa, after the safari was over.
 There would be more time to explore the city then without being rushed.

 Nairobi is known for its shopping and open air Maasai Market with beautiful hand-crafted African goods including jewelry, clothing, wood carvings, and incredible bead work.
 Maasai women sell their beaded jewelry throughout the city.
 Fierce businesswomen, they don’t take no for an answer.
 I bought several cuff bracelets in traditional red, yellow, and blue Maasai colors.
 They’re unique, cherished possessions.